BaatenHannes/OverviewIT/docs/sql.md

 * Do not use a fillfactor of less then 100 on a identity column index.
 New data will always be generated at the end of the last page, so leaving extra space will only take more memory without preventing page-splits.
 This can only be usefull when you can update the existing identity column with extra data.
 * A smaller fillfactor will reduce requirements for page splits, but will also decrease read performance and increase memory usage.

+## Query optimization

+### Execution plan

+#### Order of execution

+Difference between logical order and the physical execution order.
+The logical order is defined by your query, the Query Optimizer will use these logical requirements and try to create the most optimal physical execution order.

+#### Nested loops